Tree Kit Instructions

 1. Thanks to the special biochar soil's ability to retain moisture, your tree needs watering only every few days.

-3. Allow the water to sit for 5 minutes.
-If there is excess water, carefully tip the growing pod upside down over the sink to drain any excess.
+3. Allow the water to sit for 2 minutes.
+Dump out the excess water by carefully tipping the growing pod upside down over the sink to drain any excess.
 The tree will remain secure.

 4. Adjust your watering frequency based on absorption; water less often if little water is absorbed, and slightly more if it absorbs quickly.
 Always drain any excess water.
 Also be aware that water needs increase as temperatures increase.